 Hingham and Worlds End Park, MA

-One of the top places to visit near Boston, this one is barely even outside the city; it takes just under an hour to drive from Boston to Hingham, and it’s even accessible on the commuter rail, if you’re willing to take a twenty-minute stroll to reach the downtown area.
+This is of the top places to visit near Boston, and it’s barely even outside the city.
+The drive from Boston to Hingham is just under an hour, and Hingham is even accessible on the commuter rail, if you’re willing to take a 20-minute stroll to reach the downtown area.

 Despite its proximity, the town feels a world away from the bustle of Boston and has plenty of the cute shops that people visiting New England love to see.